teresa-m/training-material/topics/fair/tutorials/inveniordm-integration/tutorial.md

 key_points:
   - InvenioRDM-compatible repositories can be connected to Galaxy
   - Records and files can be imported into Galaxy
-  - You can export your Galaxy Histories to Zenodo
+  - Galaxy Histories are directly exportable to Zenodo
 subtopic: fair-data
 contributions:
   authorship: